keerthanapillaram/Gaussian/README.md

 ## Algorithm
 1. Start the program
 2. import numpy as np
-3. Write the code without any errors
+3. Get input from the user.
+4. Calculate the X0,X1 and X2 values by Gaussian elimination
+5. print the values
-4. End the program
+6. End the program

 ## Program:
 ```